michael/documents-legacy/2012-07-03-prose-for-writers.md

-[Prose](http://prose.io) is not only suitable for managing website contents.
+[Prose](http://prose.io) is not only suitable for managing website content.
 You can use it as a full-featured writing environment too.
-It gives you a distraction free writing experience, with a focus on content and structure.
-Also you can share your work at any time or invite other people to collaborate on your document.
+It provides you a distraction-free writing experience, with a focus on content and structure.
+Also, you can share your work at any time or invite other people to collaborate on your document.

+Here's what you need to get started.

 ### Create a new Github Repository

+This will be the home of your documents.
 Make sure there's at least one branch available.
-The easiest way to do it, is initializing a new Github Repository.
+The easiest way to do it, is by initializing a new GitHub Repository.
+Keep in mind, this is a plain old GitHub repository, there's no need for setting up Jekyll.

 {screenshot new repo on github}

 ### Start writing

-Click on "New File" enter text in markdown.
+Open your fresh repository in prose and start writing your first document.
+To do so, click on "New File" enter some text in markdown.
 And hit save.

-(screenshot)
+{screenshot hello world}

 ## Remember every change

 Only changes are stored on every save.
-You can access older versions of your document using Github.
-In future we'll allow you to do that right within Prose.
+Thanks to git you can access older versions of your document using [GitHub](https://github.com/prose/documents/commits/master).
+In future we'll allow you to access them right within Prose.
+Just give us some more time please. :)

 {screenshot to git Changeset}